cloudlena/pacmanfile/README.md

 ## Limitations

+Pacmanfile expects its packages to be installed explicitly.
+In case it complains about a package not being installed, you need to change that package's installation reason to explicit by running `sudo pacman -D --asexplicit PACKAGE_NAME`.

 Currently, installing groups with `pacmanfile` is not supported.
 The workaround is to list all the members of the group individually in your file.